 How long does it take to change the battery yourself?

-On average, it takes about 15-25 minutes to charge a car battery.
+It takes about 15-25 minutes to charge a car battery.

 What should I keep in mind when changing the car battery myself?